 “Failure, to me, is just an opportunity to begin again more wisely.” — Daymond John

-It doesn’t feel great to try something and fail, but that’s a necessary part of business.
+It doesn’t feel great to try something and fail, but that’s a necessary part of the business.
 John advised viewing failure as an experience instead of a waste of time and money.
 Use the lesson to grow stronger.

-40. Be Willing to Do Whatever It Takes
+40. Be Willing To Do Whatever It Takes

 “It’s not about money or connections — it’s the willingness to outwork and outlearn everyone when it comes to your business.
 And if it fails, you learn from what happened and do a better job next time.” — Mark Cuban

 If you want your business to succeed, you have to put in the time and effort.
 Cuban acknowledged that some people try to ride the entrepreneurial wave with a wad of cash and a weighty Rolodex, but success requires hard work, as well.

 “If you let your fear dictate how you feel about others or things that are going on, it can paralyze you.” — Robert Herjavec